Gayatri1626/Ai_automated_photogeneration/readme.md

 - 📸 Generate hotel photography visuals using **DALL·E 3 (OpenAI)**
 - 🚀 Upscale the generated images using **SDXL model (Replicate)**
 - 💾 Prompt data comes from a `shots.json` file
-- 🖼️ View all shots, generate images,download them and upscale them — all from a web UI
+- 🖼️ View all shots, generate images, and upscale them — all from a web UI

 ---